Finding Your Way Forward Through Domestic Violence Counseling

 Takeaway

 Counseling can provide a wide range of benefits for those who have experienced intimate partner abuse.
 It can improve self-esteem and help with mental health difficulties like depression, anxiety, and PTSD.
 Domestic violence counselors may also be able to help with the pragmatic challenges of exiting an abusive relationship, such as safety planning and accessing social services.
-Working with trained counselors may significantly improve outcomes for survivors.
+Working with a licensed therapist online can be more accessible and improve symptoms of disorders like PTSD, depression, and anxiety for survivors.

 For Additional Help & Support With Your ConcernsThis website is owned and operated by BetterHelp, who receives all fees associated with the platform.